OctopusDeploy/docs/docs/shared-content/scripts/environment-permissions-report.include.md

 $reportPath = "./Report.csv"
 $spaceFilter = "Permissions" # Supports "all" for everything, wild cards "hello*" will pull back everything that starts with hello, or specific names.
 Comma separated "Hello*,Testing" will pull back everything that starts with Hello and matches Testing exactly
 $environmentFilter = "Production" # Supports "all" for everything, wild cards "hello*" will pull back everything that starts with hello, or specific names.
 Comma separated "Hello*,Testing" will pull back everything that starts with Hello and matches Testing exactly
+$userFilter = "all" # Supports "all" for everything, wild cards "hello*" will pull back everything that starts with hello, or specific names.
+Comma separated "Hello*,Testing" will pull back everything that starts with Hello and matches Testing exactly
 $permissionToCheck = "DeploymentCreate"

 $cachedResults = @{}